 These examples show that simple equations and simple systems can support complex emergent behaviour.
 Fortunately, mathematical and computational tools from theoretical physics are ideal for understanding the complex phenomena that are observed in nature.
 In the Theoretical and Computational Physics group, we exploit methods like Monte Carlo simulation, network analysis and density functional theory.
 We use them to investigate:

-- Electronic structure and dynamics (Simon Crampin, Marcin Mucha-Kruczynski)
+- Electronic structure and dynamics (David Bird, Simon Crampin, Marcin Mucha-Kruczynski)

 - Strongly correlated electronic systems (Stephen Clark)